CA-APM/ca-apm-acc-api-scripts/README.md

 6. Navigate to <*Agent_Home*>/core/config to update the IntroscopeAgent.profile file.
 7. Add the .pbl files to the directives in the IntroscopeAgent.profile.

-# Run Scripts
+# Run CA APM Command Center API Scripts
-All scripts require providing valid server URL and security token either as command line option argument or by hardcoding them in the scripts.
+All scripts require providing a valid server URL and security token either as a command-line option argument or by hardcoding them in the scripts.
 The following code snippets assume the latter.

-## Agent-diag-report.groovy script
+## Agent-diag-report.groovy Script

 Command line help: